seprob/ansible-apache/README.md

 apache_keepalive: On
 ```

-If you set this directive to "On" it will allow each connection to rmain open to handle multiple requests from the same client.
+If you set this directive to "On" it will allow each connection to remain open to handle multiple requests from the same client.

 ```
 apache_max_keep_alive_requests: 100